 Medicines in this category can be sold in pharmacies or medicine stores without resident pharmacists and examples include drugs for common cold, antipyretics and painkillers.
 They are often used to treat or alleviate minor illnesses and their side effects are fewer.
 Despite this, members of the public have to bear in mind that improper use of such medicines may also bring about undesirable side effects.
 If in doubt, consult your doctor and refrain from discriminate self-medication.

 In general, the drug supply chain consists of manufacturers, wholesalers and importer/exporters, and retailers.
 They are all subject to licensing control under the Pharmacy and Poisons Ordinance.

 Under the Ordinance, all pharmaceutical manufacturers in Hong Kong must obtain a licence before commencing operations.
-They have to comply with the Hong Kong Good Manufacturing Practices (GMP), which is part of quality assurance to ensure that pharmaceutical products are consistently produced and controlled to the quality standards appropriate to their intended use.
+They have to comply with the Good Manufacturing Practice (GMP) Guide issued by the Board, which is part of quality assurance to ensure that pharmaceutical products are consistently produced and controlled to the quality standards appropriate to their intended use.
 DH conducts regular inspections against the licensees to ensure that they are in compliance with GMP and other regulatory requirements.

 Wholesalers and importer/exporters

 Traders dealing with import/export and wholesale of western medicines require a Wholesale Dealer Licence.
 Wholesalers and importers/exporters, as well as manufacturers, are required to keep their medicines under suitable conditions.
 They are also required to set up a system that will enable the effective recall of medicines from the market when the products are found to be dangerous or injurious to health.
 DH conducts regular inspections against the traders to ensure their compliance with the regulatory requirements.